eegli/tinyparse/docs/reference/subcommands.md

 ## Examples

 In the following example, we are building a CLI that allows the user to perform various file system operations.
-Each key in the `commands` object is a subcommand.
+Each key in the `subcommands` object is a subcommand.
 The `args` property specifies the pattern of the subcommand's arguments, and the string literals are used in the help text to describe the arguments.
 The `description` property is optional and will be used to describe the subcommand in the help text.

 <!-- doctest: cli arguments, command arguments advanced -->